JonsPool/Poolvarme/README.md

 # Spot-Price Based Control of Shelly Devices

-**NOTE: IF YOU ARE USING VERSION 3.1 OR EARLIER, UPGRADE TO VERSION 3.2 AS SOON AS POSSIBLE.
-SEE THE CHANGELOG FOR DETAILS.**

 ## Introduction

-**Note:
-On October 1, 2025, energy trading on the European energy exchanges will switch from 60-minute-intervals to 15-minute intervals.
-For the time being, this script determines the hourly prices by calculating the average price for each hour from the 15-minute prices.
-Full support for 15-minute prices will likely follow at a later time.**

-This script uses EPEX spot hourly energy prices to control the power output of a Shelly device.
+This script uses EPEX spot energy prices to control the power output of a Shelly device.
 It runs directly on the Shelly and the only technical requirement is that the Shelly has access to the internet.
 The script should run on all Gen2+ Shelly switches.

 The goal of the script is to activate power output when prices are at their lowest during a